oVirt/ovirt-site/source/feature/cumulative-rx-tx-statistics.html.md

 *   Name: Lior Vernia
 *   Email: lvernia@redhat.com

+### Benefit to oVirt

+Numerous benefits have been suggested:

+*   This data is useful in VDI use cases, where total VM network usage needs to be accounted for.
+While it's possible to compute total usage out of the reported rates, it requires implementing some logic in a script, and the precision of the reported rate is limited).
+*   Due to the aforementioned limited precision of reported rate (e.g. traffic needs to be bigger, on average over a 15-second period, than an interface's speed divided by 1000 to be reported), reporting the total RX/TX statistics will allow to spot thinner traffic going through the interface, for example to make sure that an interface is operational.

 ### Detailed Description

 Currently, the only network usage statistics reported for network interfaces (whether host or VM) are momentary receive/transmit rates.
 By popular demand, as part of this feature reporting will be added for total received/transmitted bytes for both hosts and VMs, both in the GUI and via REST.